dseguy/changedBehavior/behavior/strposValueError.rst

 ______
 .. code-block:: output

-   PHP Warning:  strpos(): Offset not contained in string in /codes/strposValueError.php on line 3
+   PHP Warning:  strpos(): Offset not contained in string

-   Warning: strpos(): Offset not contained in string in /codes/strposValueError.php on line 3 bool(false)
+   Warning: strpos(): Offset not contained in string bool(false)

 After